windhaunting/Algorithm_Coding_Summary/linked_list.md

 ## Linked list
 Linked list is a linear data structure where data points to next in a sequence.
-There are singly linked list, circly linked list, doubly linked list.
+There are singly linked list, circular linked list, doubly linked list.

 The common coding knowledge points for linked list: